conduktor/conduktor-docs/docs/gateway/how-to/custom-logging.md

 If you want to further customize your logging at an individual logger-level, you can use a custom log4j configuration file.

-you must bind mount your custom log4j configuration file to the `/app/resources/log4j2.xml` path in the container.
+You must bind mount your custom log4j configuration file to the `/app/resources/log4j2.xml` path in the container.

 Here is the default configuration file: